 Electric toasters are energy-intensive

 Electric toasters might seem like a convenient idea, but it takes an enormous amount of energy to create heat using electricity.
-Because of this, we recommend that you avoid electric toasters when you’re camping.
+Because of this, I recommend that you avoid electric toasters when you’re camping.

 Even so-called ‘portable electric toasters’ will quickly drain energy from your car or leisure batteries, and it is nearly impossible to find a suitable 12-volt toaster for camping.